Second NCAA gender equity report shows spending disparities - Local News 8

 AP Sports Writers

 The NCAA has fallen short of upholding its commitment to gender equity, spending more on male athletes on average than female ones.
 That’s according to a second report by a law firm, which released its 153-page report Tuesday night.
-The report includes a series of recommendations to improve the gap among all sports, going beyond the first set of recommendations regarding men’s and women’s basketball tournaments.
-Spending per Division I and national championship participants, excluding basketball, was about $1,700 less for women’s participants than men’s.
+The report includes a series of recommendations to improve the gap among all sports tournaments, going beyond the first set of recommendations regarding men’s and women’s basketball tournaments.
+Spending per Division I and national championship participants, excluding basketball, was about $1,700 less for women than men.